-If you are leaving the property during the build, you will need site insurance too, usually for at least a minimum of six months.
+If you are leaving the property during the build you will need site insurance too, usually for at least a minimum of six months.

 Do you have a contingency budget?

-When carrying out renovations to your home, it is highly recommended that you have in place a healthy contingency budget that can help you with any unexpected costs that could arise.
+When carrying out renovations to your home, it is highly recommended that you have in place a healthy contingency budget that can help you with any unexpected costs that may arise.
 Wondering what you should be aiming at?
 It is aimed to budget something around 10-20% in total.